Pratik464iitm/Pratik464iitm/README.md

 🚀 I enjoy learning new technologies, solving challenging problems, and turning ideas into working applications.

-📚 Always learning, building, and improving one project at a time.
+📚 learning, building, and improving
 - 📫 Reach me on [LinkedIn](https://linkedin.com/in/pratikpanwar)

 ---